marcosv23/finansProject/README.md

 This project is tottaly based on Bootstrap, CSS and HTML.

-It uses several features of Bootstrap 4 and below;
+It uses several features of Bootstrap 4 and above technologies;

-This page can be acessed either at:
+This page can be acessed  at:

 https://marcosv23.github.io/finansProject/